amitu/amitu.github.com/quotes.md

 [Paul Graham Quotes](http://paulgraham.com/quo.html)

 ----
-“…if we offer too much silent assent about mysticism and superstition – even when it seems to be doing a little good – we abet a general climate in which skepticism is considered impolite, science tiresome, and rigorous thinking somehow stuffy and inappropriate.
-Figuring out a prudent balance takes wisdom.” – Carl Sagan
+"...if we offer too much silent assent about mysticism and superstition – even when it seems to be doing a little good – we abet a general climate in which skepticism is considered impolite, science tiresome, and rigorous thinking somehow stuffy and inappropriate.
+Figuring out a prudent balance takes wisdom."
+– Carl Sagan

 ----
 "Not seeing it is not the issue — the issue is not being able to see it any other way."

 -----
 "they've started treating the middle class like they've treated the poor for the past 50 years, so now we should do something about it."

 ----
 "I'm sick and tired of hearing politicians say "We will fight for you" when they should be there, fighting WITH US."

 ----
 "I can explain them to you, but I can't comprehend them for you."